Michael McGrath

 F, #85334, b.
 25 March 1900

-Lady Doris Peel was born on 25 March 1900.
-She is the daughter of William Robert Wellesley Peel, 1st Earl Peel and Hon.
-Eleanor Williamson.1 She married Lt.-Col. Latham Valentine Stewart Blacker, son of Major Latham Charles Miller Blacker and Emily Violet Mattei, on 15 February 1927.1
+Lady Doris Peel was born on 25 March 1900.2 She was the daughter of William Robert Wellesley Peel, 1st Earl Peel and Hon.
+Eleanor Williamson.2,1 She married Lt.-Col. Latham Valentine Stewart Blacker, son of Major Latham Charles Miller Blacker and Emily Violet Mattei, on 15 February 1927.1

 Her married name became Blacker.
-She held the office of Justice of the Peace (J.P.) for the county of London in 1939.1 She held the office of Justice of the Peace (J.P.) for the county of Sussex in 1948.1 As of 1976, Lady Doris Peel lived at Coldhayes, Liss, Hampshire, England.1
+She held the office of Justice of the Peace (J.P.) for the County of London in 1939.1 She held the office of Justice of the Peace (J.P.) for Sussex in 1948.1 As of 1976, Lady Doris Peel lived at Coldhayes, Liss, Hampshire, EnglandG.1

 Children of Lady Doris Peel and Lt.-Col. Latham Valentine Stewart Blacker